Sahedeva/doughnutsrock/w07/d05/README.md

 > ***Note:*** _This can be a pair programming activity or done independently._

-You're about to write a lot of AJAX-backed JavaScript using jQuery that will complete our little Doughnut Shop app.
+You're about to write a lot of AJAX-backed JavaScript using jQuery for our little Doughnut Shop app.

 Make use of the fantastic and delicious https://api.doughnuts.ga.
 Your task is to use your JS skills to list out all the doughnuts in our database and get our form working so we can add more.